jamesqquick/React-and-Serverless-Fullstack-Web-Development/README.md

 -   Modern React including Hooks and the Context API
 -   Source Control with Git/Github
 -   CSS in JSS using Styled Components
--   Storing Date using the Airtable API
+-   Store Data using the Airtable API
--   Securing applications using JSON Web Tokens
+-   Secure applications using JSON Web Tokens
--   Build and Deploying Serverless Functions in Netlify
+-   Build and Deploy Serverless Functions in Netlify
--   Creating a Light/Dark Mode
+-   Create a Light/Dark Mode
--   Deploying to Netlify using Continuous Integration
+-   Deploy to Netlify using Continuous Integration

 ## 1. Course Overview and Project Setup